Get

 What If You Can’t Get Your Dog’s Anal Glands to Express?

 Expressing anal glands does take a bit of practice and may not be something that you get right the first time.
 Or your pup may have a more serious issue that’s causing the blockage and needs a veterinarian’s attention.
-Either way, be sure to check in with your vet to make sure you’re on the right track or to check that everything is as it should be, anal gland-wise.
+Either way, be sure to check in with a vet to make sure you’re on the right track or to check that everything is as it should be, anal gland-wise.

 Normal anal gland fluid should be greasy and brown and smell sort of fishy.
-If you get a fluid that’s yellow or whitish or excessively foul smelling or your dog is overtly in pain, check in with your vet before proceeding.
+If you get a fluid that’s yellow or whitish or excessively foul smelling or your dog is overtly in pain, check in with a vet before proceeding.

 How Do You Know If Your Dog Needs Their Glands Expressed?